songyy0415/epsilon/poincare_junior/README.md

 Expressions have a temporary lifetime.
 They're referred to by a id and they're deleted when the cache is full or when the tree sandbox needs more space.
 We still have to decide which cache algorithm we choose: LRU, ref-counter, FIFO, LFU.

-Because they're lifetime is unknown, we use FrozenExpression to interact with them.
-FrozenExpression is the combination of a potentially cached expression id and a function to rebuild the expression from some data if the expression has been removed from cache.
+Because they're lifetime is unknown, we use CachedTree to interact with them.
+CachedTree is the combination of a potentially cached tree id and a function to rebuild the tree from some data if the tree has been removed from cache.

-Another decision to make is who is responsible for emptying the cache and restarting the interrupted process.

-Attempt 1:
-When trying to push on sandbox the block that overflows, the sandbox automatically empty the cache, copy the whole sandbox upstream and repush the block.
---> This means that tree block addresses might become invalid without any notice in tree-manipulating function...

-Attempt 2:
-When trying to push the overflowing block on the sandbox, it raises an exception.
-All entry points of Poincaré are wrapted by an handler doing: void cacheHandler(action) {
-  if (setCheckpoint) {
-    action()
-  } else {
-    cache->removeLastUsedTrees();
-    action();
-  }
-}
+#### Tree Cache invalidation

+Any tree manipulation is done through the TreeCache::execute function which sets an Exception Checkpoint before starting the tree manipulation.
+TreeSandbox functions that are likely to overflow the pool can raise an exception with will longjmp to this checkpoint.

 ### TreeSandbox

-The sandbox contain the expression that is being edited.
+The sandbox contain the tree that is being edited.

-At the end of a procedure, only one expression exists on the sandbox but within a procedure editing the tree, the sandbox can host several trees.
+At the end of a procedure, only one single tree exists on the sandbox but within a procedure editing the tree, the sandbox can host several trees.

 ## Tree representation

-Expressions (layouts) are represented by sequentially compact blocks of 1 byte.
+Trees are represented by sequentially compact blocks of 1 byte.

 ### Blocks